Business Brexit Priorities

 - Northern Ireland and Republic of Ireland border

-The BCC’s most recent International Trade Survey, published in January 2017, showed that over a third of businesses plan on putting even more resources into the European market over the next five years.
+The BCC’s International Trade Survey, published in January 2017, showed that over a third of businesses plan on putting even more resources into the European market over the next five years.
 Another third said they have no plans to change their approach to selling into Europe, and only four percent said they plan to put fewer resources into selling to the region.
 So it is imperative that the government negotiates the best deal it can with the EU for UK businesses, mindful of the fact that Europe will remain a key market for UK firms for years to come.

 These results are also an important reminder that it is businesses that trade, not governments.
 And it will be businesses’ ability to respond to forthcoming changes – identifying and seizing new opportunities – that will shape our future relationship with both the EU and the rest of the world.